 After YAPC 2011, I did spend a little time working on a

-couldn't do the project on my own, and I couldn't get any help, so I stopped
+I couldn't do the project on my own and had zero help, so I dropped it after a

-contributing after a couple of days.
-Parrot limped along for a while, slowly
+couple of days.
+Parrot limped along for a while, slowly losing contributors.
+(I

 Over three years ago I suggested that building